thijsvanloef/starnet-docker/README.md

 - **input**: an "input" folder in which you have the `.tif` files you wish to use.
 - **output**: an "output" folder which the processed `.tif` files will be output.

-After creating the folders you can use this image using Docker run.
+After creating the folders, you can use this image using Docker run.

 ### docker run